cashpw/notes.cashpw.com/content/posts/how_to_be_more_creative.md

-title = "Creativity is a product of volume" author = ["Cash Prokop-Weaver"] date = 2022-10-24T11:27:00-07:00 lastmod = 2023-12-23T12:43:01-08:00
+title = "Creativity is a product of volume" author = ["Cash Prokop-Weaver"] date = 2022-10-24T11:27:00-07:00 lastmod = 2024-02-24T14:22:45-08:00
 tags = ["concept", "concept"]
 categories = ["concept"]
 draft = false
 slug = "3619f0c9-baa8-44da-8667-c13b7dc3e3bd"
 +++

 1. Write a &lt;large number&gt; of ideas down without regard to quality.
-"Here's the magic trick: if you can't come up with ten ideas, come up with 20 ideas."
-(NO_ITEM_DATA:altucherUltimateGuideBecomingIdeaMachine2014)
+"Here's the magic trick: if you can't come up with ten ideas, come up with 20 ideas." (<a href="#citeproc_bib_item_1">Altucher 2014</a>)
 2. Pick the good ones
 3. If there are no good ideas, go to step 1